playbenny/benny_manual/docs/blockipedia.md

 ### midi.fold
 - Transposes, folding notes that lie outside the set range.

 - The last control, 'glissando', determines whether the output notes change when you adjust the controls as opposed to just when new notes come in.
+You can send midi to the second input to set the transpose value.

 ### midi.free.clock
 - a free-running clock, disconnected from the global one